awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + [Apache Hudi](https://hudi.apache.org/) is now available for Amazon EMR to install when you create a cluster\.
 For more information, see [Hudi \(Incubating\)](emr-hudi.md)\.
 + \(Nov 25, 2019\) You can now choose to run multiple steps in parallel to improve cluster utilization and save cost\.
 You can also cancel both pending and running steps\.
 For more information, see [Work with Steps Using the AWS CLI and Console](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-work-with-steps.html)\.
 + \(Dec 3, 2019\) You can now create and run EMR clusters on AWS Outposts\.
 AWS Outposts enables native AWS services, infrastructure, and operating models in on\-premises facilities\.
 In AWS Outposts environments, you can use the same AWS APIs, tools, and infrastructure that you use in the AWS cloud\.
 For more information, see [EMR Clusters on AWS Outposts](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-outposts.html)\.
++ \(Mar 11, 2020\) Beginning with Amazon EMR version 5\.28\.0, you can create and run Amazon EMR clusters on an AWS Local Zones subnet as a logical extension of an AWS Region that supports Local Zones\.
+A Local Zone enables Amazon EMR features and a subset of AWS services, like compute and storage services, to be located closer to users, providing very low latency access to applications running locally\.
+For a list of available Local Zones, see [AWS Local Zones](https://aws.amazon.com/about-aws/global-infrastructure/localzones/)\.
+For information about accessing available AWS Local Zones, see [Regions, Availability Zones, and Local Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)\.

+  Local Zones don’t currently support Amazon EMR Notebooks and do not support connections directly to Amazon EMR using interface VPC endpoint \(AWS PrivateLink\)\.

 **Changes, Enhancements, and Resolved Issues**
 + Expanded Application Support for High Availability Clusters